mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 ---

-Thus far, an assumed result of the evaluated collection is that of reduction, but what if the peripherals that minimalism eschews are, in fact, an integral part of your infrastructure; What if life accrues in the cracks littered with souvenirs and baubles?
-Like king Midas desires for more, minimalism assumes the same of less[^4]—but is this correct?
+Thus far, an assumed result of an evaluation of belongings is that of reduction, but what if the peripherals that minimalism eschews are, in fact, an integral part of your infrastructure; What if life accrues in the cracks littered with souvenirs and baubles?
+Much as dragon assumes the good in a greater pile upon which to lie, minimalism assumes the same of less[^4]—but is this strictly correct?

 Certainly, there is an argument for ensconcement within a larger array: when the stationary banditry of adulthood[^5] trumps mobility or any sense of fulfillment the trappings of a minimalist lifestyle brings.
 The collection of a diverse range of hobbies often means specific sets of tools associated with each, and a lifetime of memories is not always best served by photos on a hard drive.
 But even for those to whom the possibility of less is desirable, the conscious decision to live a maximalist lifestyle is not in arrears.

 If such a dichotomy exists between minimal and maximal lifestyles, then a change from one to the other surely must involve some form of mental sculpting.
 Does freeing yourself from clutter mean you will finally be [ready to write][L5], will your mind be clearer?
-Conversely, one wonders if a journey in the opposite direction could act as a form of relaxation,[^6] a freeing of contraints.
-To follow this line of thinking, might the perception of self also undergoe a change based on a movement in one direction or the other?
+Conversely, one wonders if a journey in the opposite direction could act as a form of relaxation,[^6] a freeing of constraints.
+To follow this line of thinking, might the perception of self also undergo a change based on a movement in one direction or the other?

-Unfortunately the answers to these questions are hard to answer, especially at the ability to see outside ones' self and judge the difference between a past and current mental state is no mean feat.
+Unfortunately the answers to these questions are not easy, especially as the ability to see outside ones' self and judge the difference between a past and current mental state is no mean feat.
 These questions are almost certainly up to the individual, and best answered through personal experimentation and reflection.[^7]

 ---